Investing in Stocks

 In addition, you can select the duration of the order (Day, Good for 90 Days), as well as other special conditions (All-or-None, Do-Not-Reduce, Opening Price, Closing Price).

 Once a stock order is submitted, it will be displayed as an "open order" on the order status screen, and remain open until it either executes, expires, or is cancelled.

 Completing a Trade

 What happens after an order is executed?
 From the point of view of the investor, you will simply see that the funds have been deducted, and the stock purchased now appears in your positions.
 For the brokerage firm and clearing firm, a complicated procedure takes place to move your money to the seller, and to obtain possession of the stock purchased.
 The process for a trade to "settle" usually takes 2 business days.
 This means that if you wish to sell the stock, you must wait for purchase date + 2 business day before you can place a sell order.
 Conversely if you sell a stock you must wait 2 business day to use the proceeds of the sale.

 Extended Hours Trading

 While the major exchanges and NASDAQ are only open between 9:30AM and 4:00PM, trading takes place at other times as well on smaller regional or electronic exchange networks.
 With after-hours trading, investors will have the ability to act on news, earnings and research reports that are released when the traditional markets are closed.
-Firstrade offers customers the opportunity to trade NASDAQ and selected listed securities after normal market hours through our After-Hours Trading Program, which accepts orders from Monday through Friday from 4:05 pm to 8:00 pm Eastern Time except for holidays.
+Firstrade offers customers the opportunity to trade NASDAQ and selected listed securities after normal market hours through our After-Hours Trading Program, which accepts orders from Monday through Friday from 4:05 pm to 8:00 pm Eastern Time except for during market holidays.